voxmedia/target-bigquery/README.md

 - If you're using a different Tap, substitute `tap-exchangeratesapi` in the final command above to the command used to run your Tap.

-### Step 5: target-tables-config file: Set up Partitioning and Clustering
+### Step 5: target-tables-config file: Set up partitioning and clustering

 ### Partitioning